KaiserSoft/SSH-Key-Deploy/README.md

 SSH Key Deploy Script
 =====================

-script to simplify mangement of the authorized_keys file
+script to simplify management of the authorized_keys file
 * copy any .pub files which should be included into ./active/
 * copy any .pub files which should be removed into ./remove/

 Works great in combination with git. fork or copy the files into your own git repository and add your public files to your git repository.
-This makes it easy to deploy your ssh keys accross multiple servers and could even be used to rebuild authorized_keys automatically
+This makes it easy to deploy your ssh keys across multiple servers and could even be used to rebuild authorized_keys automatically

 Author: Mirko Kaiser, http://www.KaiserSoft.net